fabioweck/Electronic-Flight-Planner/README.md

 Useful collection of tools for pilots!
 (ICAO - Brazil)

 This program was created to help pilots in their pre-flight planning.
-It includes tools like current weather and forecast (in aviation/ICAO standards), weight and balance calculation, aeronautical information, notice to airmen and flight planning.
+It currently includes actual weather and forecast (in aviation/ICAO standards) and weight and balance calculation.
+Further improvements will implement complete aeronautical information, notice to airmen and flight planning, as well as exportable documents in PDF files along with automated forms sent via email in order to help pilots keep their registry.

 **UNDER DEVELOPMENT...!**